Smarter commuting across Singapore

 - Route Confidence

-How to choose the best MRT route when time and transfers conflict
+How to choose the best MRT route in Singapore

 - Disruption Recovery